-This will give you the ability to share your knowledge with others and can help you establish yourself as a thought leader in the SEO space.
+This will allow you to share your knowledge with others and help you establish yourself as a thought leader in the SEO space.

 You can also use the blog to practice what you’ve learned.
-You can come up with a list of target keywords and develop a strategy and content for those terms.
+You can devise a list of target keywords and develop a strategy and content for those terms.

-When you are able to rank for these keywords, you can use the results to further validate your skills as an SEO professional
+When you rank for these keywords, you can use the results to validate your skills as an SEO professional. further

 Step 5: Apply for an SEO Manager Job

-Once you start to gain more and more experience as an SEO professional, you can begin looking for a position as an SEO manager.
+Once you gain more experience as an SEO professional, you can begin looking for a position as an SEO manager.